 RICHARD NIDDRIE - born on 20 March 1955.
 Richard studied at the University of the Witwatersrand and is a registered Chartered Accountant in both Namibia and South Africa.
 He was at Ernst & Young for over 30 years, 20 of which was as an audit partner.
 His portfolio included listed corporations and subsidiaries of listed corporations.
 As an audit partner he also served on a number of audit committees.
-He is currently a director of Nedbank Namibia and a Trustee of the Namibia Nature Foundation.
+At the time of his death on 07 January 2019 he was a director of Nedbank Namibia and a Trustee of the Namibia Nature Foundation.
 Richard was elected to the NSX board in 2014.